Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Venice Marco Polo Airport veniceforvisitors.com

-VCE has a new terminal and flights to cities on four continents.
+VCE has a modern terminal, free baggage carts, and flights to cities on four continents.
 Best of all, it's just 6 km (4 miles) to Venice's historic center by boat, taxi, or bus.

 Venice Airport Transportation veniceforvisitors.com